Oster 6-Cup Rice Cooker with Steamer, Red (004722-000-000) - Digital Trends | Digital Trends

-Compact rice cooker with one-touch controls ideal for rice, soul, fondue, and more.
+Compact rice cooker with one-touch controls ideal for rice, soup, fondue, and more.
 Prepares up to 6 cups of cooked rice.
 Includes a 1-liter vegetable steamer tray.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.